fujiwara/kinesis-tailf/README.md

 ## kinesis-cat

-cat command for putting data to Amazon Kinesis Data Streams.
+cat command for putting data to Amazon Kinesis Data Streams or Kinesis Data Firehose.

 ```
 Usage of kinesis-cat:
+  -firehose
+    	put to Firehose delivery stream
   -lf
     	append LF(\n) to each record
   -partition-key string